How Can I Estimate The Cost To Build A Trailer?

 2. Then, a Second list of RAW MATERIALS to buy.
 It can also be helpful to divide those lists into groups by vendor.
 For instance, you will probably buy raw steel beams from a different place than wood decking (if you need wood).
 Axles may come from one source, but trailer tires from another.

-3. A Third list – for some trailers – will include parts for someone to make for you.
-Things like parts to have cutout by waterjet or laser.
-Or parts that require CNC.
+3. A Third list – for some trailers – will include parts that someone will special make for you.
+Some trailer plans have parts that are most easily made by cutting them out using a waterjet or laser.
+Or perhaps you have parts that will require a CNC mill.
 If you need these, the plans will explain it.

 Side Note About Plans: